Bonds

 Windows

 Bonding in Windows is called NIC Teaming.
-First, enter the powershell and find your network interfaces with the command:
+First, enter the PowerShell and find your network interfaces with the command:

 Get-NetIPInterface -AddressFamily IPv4